panaverse/panaverse.github.io/README.md

 ### Module VII: Building Avatars for the Metaverse

 This module focused to bring ultra realistic humans and creatures to metaverse using machine learning and biomechanics.
 We will use Ziva tools which has been acquired by Unity for this purpose.
-We will also use other tools.